 After being diagnosed with mesothelioma or asbestos-related ovarian cancer, you may be entitled to compensation for your medical bills, pain and suffering, and other losses.
 Here’s a list of some people who may have a claim:

-- People exposed to asbestos in the workplace.
+- People are exposed to asbestos in the workplace.

-- Military veterans exposed to asbestos while serving.
+- Military veterans were exposed to asbestos while serving.

-- People exposed to asbestos contained in products like talcum powder.
+- People are exposed to asbestos contained in products like talcum powder.